cjporteo/wordle-solver/README.md

 # wordle-solver
-Simple CLI utility to help you solve Wordle puzzles.
+Simple CLI utility built in Python to help you solve Wordle puzzles.

 ## Requirements 📦
 Requires Python 3.x, as well as package requirements listed in `requirements.txt`.